highspell-botting/highspell-botting.github.io/docs/resources/managers/targetaction.md

 Per the HighSpell Botting Resources ethos:
 - This documentation is for educational purposes, analyzing observable game client behavior.
 - Using this information to create bots violates HighSpell’s terms of service, risking account bans.
-- The project encourages technical understanding over exploitation, focusing on insights into interaction mechanics rather than providing automation scripts.